RosettaCommons/demos/public/fixbb_design/README.md

   natural rotamer (and amino acid).
 NATAA leaves the amino acid at a position but allows rotamer to change.
 ALLAA allows full design with any amino acid.
   PIKAA followed by a list of single-letter-code amino acids restricts design to just those amino acids.
-So, for example,
+So, for example:

         1 A PIKAA NT

-  indicates that residue 1 can be either N or T
+  indicates that residue 1 can be either N or T.